fractalcactus/banking-framework/README.md

 ### SAVINGS
 * SAVINGS is your 18 week buffer for emergencies and financial security.
-* Once you have an 18 week mountain piled in SAVINGS, you're ready to invest in a Term Deposit, or buy Shares e.t.c
+* Once you have an 18 week mountain piled in SAVINGS, you're ready to start building another mountain invest in a Term Deposit, or buy Shares e.t.c

 ### TAX
 * TAX ensures you have saved money for paying tax, if you're a contractor.